 Sakya Muni is Me,

-Thai Thuong Nguon Thi (an old time Immortal, previous incarnation of Lao Tse)
+Thai Thuong Nguon Thi (an old time Immortal, previous incarnation of Lao Tse) is Me,

 Who is Cao Dai.